Team612/CodeConventions/CODING-CONVENTIONS.md

 on bit length as in code related to I2C or other bit-shifting-related code.

 ## Preprocessor Macros
-Preprocessor macros should be used for debugging purposes only.
+Preprocessor macros should not be used in the main code base.
+They can be used for debugging purposes in unit tests but must be removed before being re-implemented.

 ## Values of Zero
 Use 0 for integers, nullptr for pointers, 0.0 for reals (i.e. doubles), 0.0f